-Later, we can drill down into the details in each aspect of it.
-Doing too much or going granular will result in you getting overwhelmed and discouraged.
+Later, we can drill down into the details in each aspect of it (and explore blog business models).
+Doing too much or going granular too fast will result in you becoming overwhelmed and discouraged.
 Your brain can only take in so much.
-Treat it with respect by following a building process that sees you mastering each skill and making a complete customer generating content funnel.
+Treat it with respect by following a building process that sees you mastering each skill and making a complete customer-generating content funnel.

 Let’s Keep it Simple to Reach your Income Goal

 Keeping it simple allows you to do things right and build strengths so that this blog becomes your primary source of income.
 And, here’s what you don’t realize right now, is that many other things will flow from it, from job opportunities, travel, partnerships, new clients, new friends, and product sales.

 There are tens of thousands of people earning big money from their blog and you can do it too.
 But there’s a lot of hype and fraud out there, so don’t be gullible.
 Focus on your business foundation and the rest will follow.

 I’ve earned a lot of money from my personal blog.
 I used it to develop new clients which actually produced the largest share of my income in the last 20 years.
 But the ad revenue is pretty sweet too.
 Sadly, I treated the grand opportunity as a hobby and it suffered as a result.
 We can get distracted and lose the path.

 It can be the route to your dreams.
 And you can always get it rolling again when the missing ingredients arrive.
 If you’re organized, inspired and have energy, you likely will make this project as successful with some tips here.

 Tough Times Plus Big Revenue Generators